 A Goal Must Be Well Defined

-A Goal Must Be Stated in Writing
+A Goal Must Be Stated in the Writing

-In order to set something in stone, put it in writing.
+To set something in stone, put it in writing.
 In this case, health and fitness goals are best realized when you first write them down.

 A Goal Must Be Stated in the Positive

 Positive motivation is a greater driving force than negative.
-Having something to look forward to like gaining a healthier fitter body is more inspiring and has better long term value than having something to fear or escape like getting fat or ugly.
+Having something to look forward to, like gaining a healthier, fitter body, is more inspiring and has better long-term value than having something to fear or escape, like getting fat or ugly.

 A Goal Must Have a Deadline For Its Completion

-In order to stay on track and hold your client accountable, the challenge of a time frame is a necessary factor in goal orientation.
+To stay on track and hold your client accountable, the challenge of a time frame is a necessary factor in goal orientation.
 It gives direction and urgency.

 A Goal Must Have Sincere Emotional Appeal